Article summary:

 Revenue leaks long before finance sees it

-Revenue leak (as defined by Clari) happens due to weak pipeline visibility, subjective forecasting, slipped close dates, missed expansion paths, and too much seller time spent on low-value work.
+Revenue leak (as defined by Clari) occurs due to weak pipeline visibility, subjective forecasting, slipped close dates, missed expansion paths, and excessive seller time spent on low-value work.

 For services firms, revenue loss builds quietly inside the operating rhythm.
 Weak processes lead to a series of small gaps that compound over the entire sales cycle.